ferdnyc/autoclasstoc/docs/advanced_usage.rst

 we'll make a custom "Public Methods" section that will consist of public methods but excluding all "dunders" methods, e.g. :meth:`__init__()`.

-The first step is to define a new `PublicSection` subclass with the following
+The first step is to define a new `Section` subclass with the following
 attributes:

 - :attr:`~autoclasstoc.Section.key`: used to include or exclude the section